THE WOUNDED CHILD ARCHETYPE

 - you always look for someone to take responsibility for what happened to you

-- you constantly need to be loved and valued
+- you frequently need to be loved and valued

 How does one move from the shadow to the light?

-All variations of the Child archetype have a presence in the subconscious that is universal, as do the other three Survival Archetypes and it is crippling in their adverse effects.
-It is through becoming self-aware, recognizing and identifying repeated patterns of behavior throughout our lives that have had authority over our choices.
+All the Child archetype variations have a presence in the subconscious that is universal, as do the other three Survival Archetypes, and it is crippling in their adverse effects.
+Through becoming self-aware, it is through recognizing and identifying repeated patterns of behavior throughout our lives that have had authority over our choices.
 You embark on the Journey of Life where you move from the caboose of your train—where life drags you—to the engine—where you have the power to direct it.